nlspt/nlb-nas-corporate/media/collections-and-research/_posts/2016-10-21-Foreign-policy-outline.md

 ---
-layout: post
-title: "A Foreign Policy Outlined: S Rajaratnam speaks at Singapore's admission to The U.N."
+title: 'A Foreign Policy Outlined: S Rajaratnam speaks at Singapore''s admission to The U.N.'
-date: 2016-10-21
+date: 2016-10-21T00:00:00.000Z
-permalink: "/media/collections-and-research/Foreign-policy-outline"
+permalink: /media/collections-and-research/Foreign-policy-outline

 ---

 # A Foreign Policy Outlined: S Rajaratnam Speaks at Singapore’s Admission to the U.N.